 Centrophenoxine is sold as the prescription medication Lucidril® in some parts of the world.
 In other countries like the USA it’s sold as an OTC supplement.

 Centrophenoxine is an ester (chemically-derived) compound of DMAE and pCPA.
-DMAE is a choline source that acts as a precursor to acetylcholine in your brain.
-And pCPA is a synthesized version of a plant growth hormone.
+DMAE seems to increase choline levels by preventing uptake of choline in peripheral tissues in the body.
+Since choline is a precursor to acetylcholine, more choline in your brain may raise acetylcholine levels. pCPA is a synthesized version of a plant growth hormone.

 This combination helps DMAE cross the blood-brain barrier more easily than just supplementing with DMAE.

-Centrophenoxine is a great addition to any nootropic stack.
-It’s an excellent choline source.
+Centrophenoxine may be a good addition to your nootropic stack.
 It’ll increase your brain energy levels by boosting oxygen flow.
 It helps flush out dangerous free radicals and cellular waste.
 And will help improve memory and cognition.

 Centrophenoxine vs. DMAE: What’s the Difference?

 DMAE is used to make Centrophenoxine.
 DMAE is found in small amounts in your brain.
 A good food source of DMAE is fish.